xlnwel/blog/docs/_posts/2019-02-27-transformer.md

 ## Model Architecture

-The Transformer follows the encoder-decoder structure using stacked self-attention and fully connected layers for both the encoder and decoder, shown in the left and right halves of the following figure, respectively
+The Transformer follows the encoder-decoder structure using stacked self-attention and fully connected-layers for both the encoder and decoder, shown in the left and right halves of the following figure, respectively

 <figure>
   <img src="{{ '/images/attention/transformer.png' | absolute_url }}" alt="">